 What to know about the healthcare compliance standard

 The healthcare industry generates, processes, and stores some of the most confidential and sensitive information that exists in the world today.
+As the world digitizes, so does the amount of electronic forms, electric health records, and physical safeguards required to secure patient data.
 Thus, it is crucial that dependable protections are implemented to shield this information and that potential leaks or data breaches are prevented.

 These breaches can be extremely detrimental — exposing the personal information of any individual that has received medical attention.
 Cybercriminals use this info to cheat the healthcare system, gaining prescriptions for expensive medications or services, and even deceiving insurance companies in hopes of receiving a payout.